vikash-bhardwaj/react-image-lazy-load/README.md

 > React Image Lazy Load plug-in forked from <a target="_blank" href="https://github.com/loktar00/react-lazy-load">react-lazy-load</a>

-This version has below additions on top of original plug-in:
+This version has below addition on top of original plug-in:
 <ul>
   <li>This plug-in has been extended to provide the capability of adding any loader/placeholder image to the lazyload component.</li>
 </ul>